mohanhundre1/Infraprovision-terraform/README.md

 # Infra-provision-terraform
-using the terraform provision the AWS infrastructure..
+using the terraform provision the AWS & Azure infrastructure..